Neomediatech/clamav/README.md

 Dockerized version of clamav daemon, based on Alpine Linux

 ## Usage
+Clamav will run listening on port 3310, then you can point your service/container (Exim ,Rspamd, etc...) to this port.
 You can run this container with this command:
 `docker run -d --name clamav-alpine neomediatech/clamav-alpine`